Asking God for Help

 I want God to help me with my cancer journey, but I’m not sure how to ask.

 How can a cancer sufferer trapped in the world of doctor appointments and chemotherapy, struggling to find hope and healing, possibly experience peace through praying to God?
+How can a caregiver or loved one seek the help of God on their behalf?

 The peace of God is beyond human understanding.